-- 1. Launch your web browser.

-- 2. Enter your printer's IP address in the browser's Address field (http://xxx.xxx.xxx).

-- 3. Click the Printer Neighborhood button.
+- 1. Launch your Web browser. - 2.
+Type your printer's IP address in the browser Address field.
+For details, see Finding the Printer's IP Address on page 14. - 3.
+At the top of the page, click the Printer Neighborhood button.
 A list of network printers is displayed.